UI-Research/mobility-from-poverty/README.md

 # Project Organization

--   Each domain should have its own directory.
+-   Each domain should have its own directory (e.g. 01_financial-well-being, 02_housing, etc.).
 The name of the directory should only contain lower case letters, numbers, and hyphens.
 Do not include spaces.
 -   The [overview documentation file](https://github.com/UI-Research/mobility-from-poverty/blob/main/documentation/overview.md) includes information about the metrics.
 It should contain clear instructions for running the code.
 It should contain a brief list of the assumptions and methodology used to create each metric.
 -   Avoid absolute file paths, meaning code should never reference a folder that exists outside of this repository.
 If using R, use `.Rproj`.
 If using Stata, use projects.
 Otherwise, set the working directory.
 This ensures that the code is portable.
--   **Only add final data to the repository.** Each subfolder should contain a `data/` folder for intermediate data files.
+-   **Only add final metric data to the repository.** Each subfolder should contain a `data/` folder for intermediate data files.
 The `data/` folder should be added to the `.gitignore`.
-The final file should be added to GitHub.
+The final metric data should be added to GitHub.
 -   If possible, download your data with code or pull your data from an API with code.
--   **Do not include any credentials in the repository.** Please reach out to [Aaron R. Williams](awilliams@urban.org) if this creates issues.
+-   **Do not include any credentials in the repository.** Please reach out to Aaron R. Williams if this creates issues.
 -   Use names that play well with default ordering (e.g. 01, 02 and YYYY-MM-DD dates) for directory and file names.

 # GitHub